FOSSEE/st-scripts/statistics/script.rst

 ..
 R18

-Next, let us calculate the median of English marks for the all the students.
-We can access English marks of all students using
+Next, let us calculate the median of English marks for the all the students.We can access English marks of all students using

 ..
 L18
 ::